Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 • Alcohol use disorder

-• Your impaired ability to stop or control your alcohol use
+• An impaired ability to stop or control your alcohol use

 • Continued overconsumption despite adverse social, occupational, and health consequences

-• Binge/intoxication: incentive salience neurocircuits in the brain for reward and repetitive behavior
+• Binge/intoxication: Incentive salience or the wanting neurocircuits in the brain for reward and repetitive behavior

 • Euphoria, reduced anxiety